zaragood/100-days-of-pyhon/README.md

 - File: `password_generator.py`
 - Description:  This program helps to generate random passwords with letters, numbers and symbols

+## Project 6: Black Jack
+-file `blackjack.py`
+-Description: The Blackjack Game is a Python script that provides a text-based implementation of the popular card game, Blackjack.
+The objective of the game is to obtain a hand with a higher total value than the dealer's hand without exceeding 21.

+## Features
+Player vs. Dealer: Play against the computer-controlled dealer.
+Hit or Stand: Choose to draw additional cards or keep the current hand.
+Win/Loss Evaluation: Automatically determine the winner and display the outcome.

 ## Contributing

 Contributions to this repository are welcome.
 If you have any suggestions, improvements, or additional projects to contribute, please feel free to open an issue or submit a pull request.